Sample Education Undergraduate Reflective Report

 Having such a dynamic position, I can develop many skills, such as teaching, supervising, and analyzing data.
 However, despite gaining much enjoyment and energy from my work, I would describe my current career stage as stuck.

-Although I enjoy covering classes for faculty and supporting others' research interests with my consulting work, I would prefer teaching my own classes and pursuing my own research interests.
+Although I enjoy covering classes for faculty and supporting others’ research interests with my consulting work, I would prefer teaching my classes and pursuing my research interests.

-I feel as though I have hit a barrier and that to advance further in my career interests, and I need to earn a doctoral degree.
-Baumgartner and Merriam (1999) acknowledge in much of their work on adult learners that other factors such as culture and class intersect to influence adult life aspects.
+I feel as though I have hit a barrier to advance further in my career interests, and I need to earn a doctoral degree.
+Baumgartner and Merriam (1999) acknowledge in much of their work on adult learners that other factors such as culture and class influence adult life aspects.

 In their text, for example, Baumgartner and Merriam illustrate this relationship in a story about a Jewish woman whose culture and class influenced her upbringing in New York where she felt, “floated between the two groups, never knowing where [she] belonged” (Baumgartner & Merriam, 1999, p.
 56).